StetsonMathCS/tarot/docs/DevOps.md

 Note: make sure to click “Add” when you enter the ports (right image)

 ![alt text](https://github.com/StetsonMathCS/tarot/blob/master/docs/img/devops_01.png "PuTTY configuration")

+For Mac, open Terminal and use a command like this:

+ssh -L 8888:localhost:8888 yourusername@tarot.artiface.cc

+Note: if you do not have an account on the Tarot server, please ask the server administrator (Dr. Eckroth at j.eckroth@stetson.edu) to create one for you.
+He will help you generate a private key for you to login via SSH.

 ### 2. Open a web browser and type “localhost:8888” into the URL field at the top
 ![alt text](https://github.com/StetsonMathCS/tarot/blob/master/docs/img/devops_02b.png "directory index")